-You are entering the social work profession at time when health care reform, social justice issues, and economic changes are occurring.
-You will be prepared for a profession that believes in advocating for the oppressed and disenfranchised, eradicating social and economic injustice, and empowering our clients to be self-sufficient and self-actualized.
+You are entering the social work profession at a time when health care reform, social justice issues, and economic changes are occurring.
+You will be prepared for a profession that believes in advocating for the oppressed and disenfranchised, eradicating social and economic injustice, and empowering our clients to be self- sufficient and self-actualized.
+Additionally, the Black Perspective will offer you a lens to address the structural inequalities that impact the quality of life of those we serve.

-You will be appointed a faculty member who will serve as your faculty advisor.
-Your advisor will assist you in the best educational plan based on individual student needs and academic requirements.
-Utilize this handbook to supplement your advising conferences in conjunction with the latest Howard University H-Book, and for international students, the Howard University Student Handbook.
+A faculty member will be appointed to serve as your academic advisor and will assist you in the best educational plan based on individual student needs and academic requirements.
+Utilize this handbook to supplement your advising conferences in conjunction with the latest Howard University H-Book, and for international students, the Howard University International Student Handbook.
 These three publications will assist you in your successful matriculation.
 Additionally, all faculty members along with alumni are willing to provide you with guidance and support to ensure your success.